 Pitching Skills (Men and Women Divisions)

-A pin will be set up with five concentric rings at 3-foot increments.
+From a distance of 40 yards, contestants must ‘pitch’ their ball to a pin located on the green.
+The pin will be set up with four concentric rings at 3-foot increments.
 Point values range from 3 points (furthest from the pin) to 15 points (closest to the pin) with a hole-in-one being 20 points.
 Each contestant will be given three shots.
 Total score will equal the sum of those three shots.
 Ties will be broken by comparing scores on first shot, then second, etc. until winner is established.